damar-wicaksono/uqtestfuns/docs/test-functions/genz-continuous.md

 parameterized $M$-dimensional functions
 designed to test the performance of numerical integration routines:

+- {ref}`Oscillatory <test-functions:genz-oscillatory>` function features
+  an oscillating shape in the multidimensional space.
 - {ref}`Product peak <test-functions:genz-product-peak>` function features
   a prominent peak at the center of the multidimensional space.
 - {ref}`Corner peak <test-functions:genz-corner-peak>` function features